-Here are 10 features that can add value to your home, and another 10 that could reduce the sales price.
+Here are 10 features that can add value to your home.

 Increase home's value